NBC Sports Edge

-NBC Sports Edge (formerly Rotoworld) is an American fantasy sports and sports betting website.
+Rotoworld (formerly NBC Sports Edge) is an American fantasy sports and sports betting website.
 It features sports news and analysis for fantasy sports and sports betting.

+Rotoworld was created in 1998 by Richard Pike and Mike Oliveto, the co-founders of Allstar Stats, Inc. Matthew Pouliot was hired as the lead writer for Rotoworld in 1999.
+Pouliot was inducted into the Fantasy Sports Writers Association Hall of Fame in 2014.

 Rotoworld was acquired by NBC Sports in 2006.
 In 2019, the site underwent a redesign with a larger focus on video content, mobile, and new search tools.
-In February 2021, Rotoworld was rebranded as NBC Sports Edge, carrying a larger emphasis on sports betting content and integration with NBC Sports television programming.
+In February 2021, Rotoworld was temporarily rebranded as NBC Sports Edge, carrying a larger emphasis on sports betting content and integration with NBC Sports television programming.
+As of 2023, the site no longer carries the Edge branding.
+It no longer exists and its content has been integrated into the NBC Sports website.

-The site offers a line of premium subscription tiers, branded as Edge+, which offer advanced analysis, statistics, and tools for fantasy sports and sports betting.